 The A-Z of ways we go beyond.

-This #BCorpMonth, we are showing you many of the small ways we go beyond and why our #BCorp certification is more than mark.
+This #BCorpMonth, we are showing you 26 of the small ways we go beyond and why our #BCorp certification is more than just a mark.

 Did you know our upper is hand-crafted in Bali using traditional weaving methods?